willGraham01/PiranhasHalfyord/scenes/04-scouting-the-docks.md

 - Grant advantage on these checks if a character has any of:
   - Thieves' Cant
   - Criminal or other background feature that might involve leaving coded or cryptic messages.
-  - The party has previously found one of the gang's other marks, and the character is aware of this
+  - The party has previously found one of the gang's other marks, and the character is aware of this.

 Once a sign has been discovered, a character can attempt to "decode" it, or ascertain its meaning:

 - (History DC 15) (ADV: Thieves' Cant language) (ADV: Criminal or other background feature that might involve leaving coded or cryptic messages) The meaning behind the sign can be inferred.

 Each event that has a gang mark will describe what that particular one looks like, and the information that is obtained if it is deciphered.
+You can also show the players the relevant panel from the [key provided in the appendix](../appendix/appendix-custom-items.md#gang-symbols).

 ## Investigations: The Mooring Station